jspecify/jspecify/docs/docs/spec.md

 > for ["Bound of an unbounded wildcard,"](#unbounded-wildcard) for which it
 > specifies a bound of `Object` that the JLS does not specify.

-When this spec uses single capital letters, they refer to augmented types (unless otherwise noted).
+When this spec uses single capital letters in `code font`, they refer to augmented types (unless otherwise noted).
 This is in contrast to the JLS, which typically uses them to refer to base types.

 When this spec refers to "the nullness operator of" a type `T`, it refers specifically to the nullness operator of the type component that is the entire